Point Data

 # Weighted Average

-By default, Meteostat uses weighted averages as its interpolation method.
-This method utilizes the geographical similarity of nearby weather stations and the provided point to weigh all available data and produce an aggregated output.
+This alternative method utilizes the geographical similarity of nearby weather stations and the provided point to weigh all available data and produce an aggregated output.